larryhudson/11ty-blog-bliss/content/projects/discover-mix.md

 - Using the Spotify API, it would get your recent top artists, and then make a list of genres related to those artists.
 - You would create a mix by choosing the genres you're interested in.
-- You could choose what type of playlists you wanted to include - the
+- You could choose the types of playlist you wanted to include, for example 'Sound', 'Pulse', or 'Edge'.
+- When you click 'create', it would create a new playlist in your Spotify account, and add all the tracks from the matching Every Noise at Once playlists.

 ## How I made it
 - For this project, I used the static site generator Eleventy.
 This allowed me